heythisisgordon/SyntheticErrandsScheduler-v3/docs/readme.md

 ## Future Improvements

 - Fine-tune OR-Tools parameters for better optimization results
-- Implement more complex constraints and objectives in the optimization model
+- Implement more complex constraints and objectives in the optimization models
 - Add real-time updates and dynamic rescheduling
 - Enhance visualization with more detailed information
 - Implement more comprehensive error handling
 - Add option to save logs to a file
-- Investigate and resolve any discrepancies between initial and optimized schedule profits
+- Investigate and resolve any discrepancies between initial greedy and optimized schedule profits
 - Implement static type checking using mypy as part of the development workflow
+- Conduct performance comparisons between CP-SAT and VRP solvers for various problem sizes and characteristics
+- Implement a hybrid optimization approach combining both CP-SAT and VRP solvers

 For more details on the project scope and development process, please refer to `project_scope.md` and `developer_log.md`.